Vittoriaantonacci/web_project/README.md

 ## ➤ Be fit, be social!

-**Recipeek**
-Recipeek is a web applicaton that merges a social network with your best hub to your feeding experience.
+**Recipeek** is a web applicaton that merges a social network with your best hub to your feeding experience.

 In our application, there are different types of users:
 - **BASIC PROFILE**: This user can visualisze and create non-sub addressed posts, recipes, and meal plans.
 He can do all social-network basic action, for instance like a post, save a creation or follow other accounts.
 It requires only a registration process.